MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini-point-cloud.md

 property uchar blue
 end_header
 ************************

+>[!NOTE]
-(Note: the element vertex highlighted above in the header is the number that appears at the top of your .pts file.
-This is the total number of points in your point cloud and should be placed in the header and removed from the file after the header.)
+>The **element vertex** value in the header above is the number that appears at the top of your .PTS file.
+This is the total number of points in your point cloud.
+Replace the **534993** value with the value from your point cloud and remove it from the file after the header.

-Below is a side by side view of what the top of your original .pts file and the top of your modified .ply files will look like before and after the heading is added.
+The following table shows a side-by-side view of what the top of your original .pts file and the top of your modified .ply files will look like before and after the heading is added.
 The element vertex count is highlighted in red:

 |Top of .pts file|Top of .ply file|
 |---------------------------------------------------------------|------------------------------------------------------------------|